snowplow/documentation/docs/getting-started-on-community-edition/quick-start/index.md

 <Tabs groupId="cloud" queryString>
   <TabItem value="aws" label="AWS" default>

 There are four main storage options for you to select: Postgres, Redshift, Snowflake and Databricks.
+For Snowflake, you can choose between the newest [Streaming Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowflake-streaming-loader/index.md) (recommended) or [RDB Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/index.md).
 Additionally, there is an S3 option, which is primarily used to archive enriched (and/or raw) events and to store [failed events](/docs/understanding-your-pipeline/failed-events/index.md).

 We recommend to only load data into a single destination, but nothing prevents you from loading into multiple destinations with the same pipeline (e.g. for testing purposes).